mateusz28/tmux-session-spectrum/README.md

 set-hook -g after-new-session "run-shell 'bash ~/.tmux/plugins/tmux-session-spectrum/tmux-session-spectrum.sh'"
 ```

-If you want your `~/.tmux.conf` work with both older `tmux` versions that don't support
+If you want your `~/.tmux.conf` to work with both older `tmux` versions that don't support
 this script and the newer ones, it can be done using `tmux` conditional directive:

 ```